-If you are not comfortable performing maintenance on your air conditioning unit and live in the Middle Georgia area, don’t hesitate to contact us online and schedule a service appointment!
+If you are not comfortable performing maintenance on your air conditioning unit and live in the Macon, Georgia, area, don’t hesitate to contact us online and schedule a service appointment!
 At Conditioned Air, Inc., our HVAC contractors and crewmembers are dedicated to providing our local area with quality work!

 AC Maintenance Services

 The optimal time to perform AC or HVAC maintenance is before you really need to use it!
 By maintaining your unit before the dog days of summer, you can be sure your AC will work more efficiently when it needs to.
 This will save you money and keep your home cool.

 We urge you to perform some routine maintenance on your cooling system in mid-to-late spring.
 That way, you can prepare for summer accordingly and call a professional if needed.